Skip to content

 Configuration difference:

-• Compatibility mode: Uses npx mcp-remote wrapper command.
+• Compatibility mode: Uses npx mcp-remote as a wrapper around the generated MCP endpoint.

 4. Copy the generated configuration from the popup